-Crockett County Sheriff Billy Mills expects to be released from Methodist Hospital in Houston tomorrow.
-Friday.
+Crockett County Sheriff Billy Mills expects to be released from Methodist Hospital in Houston tomorrow, Friday.
 He will return to Ozona next week to continue recuperation from heart surgery performed two weeks ago.

-During his absence Chief Deputy Iim Goss has been attending to his law enforcedeputies have been hired and one has resigned during the past three weeks.
-Deputy Bill Wilkins, who has been with the department for several months, resigned ment duties.
-Three new last week.
+During his absence Chief Deputy Jim Goss has been attending to his law enforcement duties.
+Three new deputies have been hired and one has resigned during the past three weeks.

+Deputy Bill Wilkins, who has been with the department for several months, resigned last week.

 New personnel include Jerry Goss, brother of Chief Deputy Goss; Jerry Capers, formerly a law officer in Fort Stockton, and T. J. Hill from Perryton.
 Hill has eleven years experience in law enforcement.
-Both Capers and
+Both Capers and Hill are certified officers.

-MONTA MOCK RESIGNED HER position at Ozona National Bank Friday after over 21 years with the bank.
-She will reside in Torrance, California, where she will take care of her mother who is ill.
+MONTA MOCK RESIGNED HER position at Ozona National Bank Friday after over 21 will reside in Torrance.
+California, where she will take care of her mother who is ill.
 Monta has been a familiar figure at the drive-in window since the bank moved to its new quarters.
-Monta began work in the bookkeeping department of the bank June 15.
-1954.
-She resigns as drive- in window teller.
+Monta began work in the bookkeeping department of the bank June 15, 1954.
+She resigns as drive-in window teller.

-First Norther Brings Rain
+First Norther Brings Rain Just over a half inch of rain

-just over a half inch of rain fell over the weekend in Ozona 3/4 mile south of the interas a fall cold front moved through the area and brought summer temperatures down to a low of 55 degrees early Saturday.
+fell over the weekend in Ozona as a fall cold front moved through the area and brought summer temperatures down to a low of 55 degrees early Saturday.

 However, by mid-week the hot weather had returned and skies were mostly sunny.
-A deluge Tuesday afternoon left 20 of an inch of rainfall in the space of 30 minutes.
+A deluge Tuesday afternoon left .
+20 of an inch of rainfall in the space of 30 minutes.